MichaelVrana/pipelinr/dsl.md

 **TODO**: should we call the input generators or input operators?

 Each pipeline stage can generate multiple tasks which can be executed in parallel.
-You can use task generators to preprocess inputs and to map them to multiple tasks.
+You can use input generators to preprocess inputs and to map them to multiple tasks in a given stage.

 ### `map`